 Under to the CBA, a Local only has ten (10) days to respond to a notice of change.
 Therefore, Locals typically seek input from certified Union representatives before responding to any proposed changes.
 In many cases, the Local officers probably ask the Union representatives to seek input at their respective stations before providing feedback to the officer drafting a response or negotiating the change.

-Do non-dues paying members receive service from the union?
+n-dues paying members receive service from the union?

 Only to the minimum extent as required by law where the NBPC is designated as the exclusive representative and the non-member is not authorized their own representative.